alekshiidenhovi/personal-website/app/src/posts/towards-automated-circuit-discovery.md

 More detailed information about the algorithm can be found Section 3 from the [paper](https://arxiv.org/pdf/2304.14997), and in the "Experiment section" of this post.

+## Experiment

+### Task definition: Greater Than
+The paper presents 6 different circuit discovery tasks that they attempted to automate with ACDC.
+In this experiment, we focus on the "Greater-Than" -task, first introduced by Hanna et al. in the paper [*How does GPT-2 compute greater-than?*](https://arxiv.org/pdf/2305.00586).

+The Greater-Than -task involves implicitly prompting a model to output greater number than the reference number, based on its context.
+More concretely, consider the following sentence and think about the possible outputs:

+> The war lasted from 1720 to the year 17

+From the context, we do NOT know which exact war is being referred here.
+But in terms of language restrictions, numbers between 1-20 should not be possible answers, while anything greater or equal to 21 would be a plausible answer.

+### Models
+We use HuggingFace's GPT-2 model with language modeling head (LMHead).
+The LM Head means that the model has a linear layer at the end, the weights of which are tried to the embedding layer.
+This layer outputs the final logits.